Traci Lords: 2007–2009: Motherhood and Zack and Miri Make a Porno

 By the beginning of 2007, Lords became unexpectedly pregnant.
 She first announced her pregnancy in June: "I kind of thought the children thing was off the table.
 Now I'm expecting a boy!
 We're stunned and thrilled.
 I just want you to know, these 36-Ds are mine.
 I haven't had a boob job, she laughed!
 I am 51/2 months pregnant!
 But now I'm starting to show.
 And my husband is happy with the changes in my figure."
-On October 7, 2007, at the age of 39, she gave birth to a son, Gunnar Lords Lee, her first child with her husband of five years, Jeff Lee.
+On October 7, 2007, at the age of 39, she gave birth to a son, her first child with her husband of five years, Jeff Lee.

 In January 2008, it was announced that Lords had been cast in Kevin Smith's comedy Zack and Miri Make a Porno (2008).
 She said that at first she wanted to refuse but changed her mind after reading the script.
 "It was really great that in taking the movie because I didn't plan on going back to work right away, but I was dying to work with Kevin.
 I never thought it would be on something called Zack and Miri Make a Porno.
 What?
 So I went and I read the script at his house and I was prepared to say no. I thought I have the perfect out.
 I just had a kid.
 No one is going to blame me if I say I just can't do this right now.
 But it made me laugh out loud and it made me just literally cry.
 It was just funny."
 Initially, the character had a topless scene in the movie, but Lords refused.
 "I'm done with all that," she said.
 Lords chose to breastfeed her son in between takes instead.
 Katie Morgan, a pornographic actress, also appeared in the film.

 In 2009, Lords appeared in the direct-to-DVD science fiction movie, Princess of Mars, alongside Antonio Sabàto Jr. She was disappointed by the final project.
 "Somewhere in my heart of hearts, I was worried that it might be a crummy movie.
 The production was just too careless.
 But I believed the voices of those around me who said 'No, it'll be artistic, no, it'll be creative.
 You'll look beautiful.
 We have a very limited budget but honest, you'll be proud.'
 They were wrong, it was very bad.
 At least that was what I was told.
 After watching the first two minutes I had to turn it off and hide under the covers."